DhiaGhouma/imaginario-microservices-assignment/README.md

 **Fix**:
 - Verify `VIDEO_SERVICE_URL` in the Gateway's `.env` matches the actual port the Video Service is running on.
 - Ensure the Video Service is not crashing on startup.
+- **Circuit Breaker**: If the service failed multiple times, wait 30 seconds for the breaker to reset.

 ### 3. SQLAlchemy Configuration Errors
 **Symptom**: "no such table" or database lock errors.